Factsheet: Jeff Sessions

-IMPACT: U.S. Attorney General Jeff Sessions has ties to anti-Muslim organizations and individuals, such as Stephen Miller, the Center for Security Policy, Frank Gaffney, and David Horowitz and his Freedom Center.
+IMPACT: Former U.S. Attorney General Jeff Sessions has ties to anti-Muslim organizations and individuals, such as Stephen Miller, the Center for Security Policy, Frank Gaffney, and David Horowitz and his Freedom Center.
 In addition to his anti-immigration and anti-civil rights remarks and voting record in Congress, Sessions has claimed that Islam is a “totalitarian threat” and believes that sharia is incompatible with the U.S. Constitution.

 In 2017, Jeff Sessions was confirmed as the Attorney General of the United States, nominated by President Donald Trump.
 He previously served as the Attorney General of Alabama and was a United States Senator from 1997 to 2016.